top of page

 Hawaii Volcanoes National Park, Lava Tube, Lili'uokalani Gardens, Maunakea Summit

 On the west side, my #1 pick for our next visit is the night-time manta ray snorkel excursion.
 The whole thing sounds freaky and amazing all at the same time!
 I also think my kids would love daytime snorkeling, experiencing cowboy culture at a rodeo in Waimea, and the canopy tours and zip and dip in Kohala.
-If I want a week in Kauai and want to experience both sides of the Big Island, I think we’re going to need a good 10 days!
+Our next trip to Hawaii will likely be a combo Big Island/north shore Kauai itinerary.

 Nighttime snorkeling with manta rays plus daytime snorkeling, too!

 If Hawaii is on your dream board, contact me and we'll work together to make that dream a reality!
 I'll help you decide which islands to visit, find the best lodging to meet your needs, and fill your vacation with amazing activities you and your family will never forget!
-As a partner with TPI and Signature Travel Network, I have access to inventory, special deals and experts that will save you money, time and peace of mind!
+Through our relationship with Gifted Travel Network, we have access to exclusive invite-only luxury programs like Virtuoso, the #1 luxury travel consortium, as well as elite hotel programs that will save you money, time, and peace of mind!
 Hawaii is waiting for you!
 Aloha!

 Recent Posts